nathanielBellamy/rustby/README.md

 ### motivation

-- Ruby wins in development speed
+- Ruby for development
-- Rust wins in computational speed
+- Rust for speed
-- Build day-to-day in Ruby
-- Use the speed of Rust when you need it

 ### to run:

-- clone repo + run
+- to tour
   - `rake main`
-  - `rake --tasks`
-  - `rake build:main`
-    - bundle gems and build rust
 - to run tests
   - `rake spec:run`
     - runs `rspec` and `cargo test`